 Lao Tan exclaimed,

-◑ To collect together one's flocks and herds of followers and put their goings into order, may not always be bad, and is called shepherding.
+❋ To gather one's flocks and herds of followers and put their goings into order, may not always be bad, and could even be a good thing.

 8: Lao Tzu claims he has freed himself from being artfully knowing, spirit-like, and sage

 Shih-khäng Khi, having an interview with Master Lao, asked him, saying,